 Architect Magazine is not exclusively focused on BIM, but it does publish extensively on the subject.
 You can view all articles on the subject by selecting the “BIM” tag.

 AUGIWorld is Autodesk User Group International’s official magazine which is published once every two months.
 This in-depth publication provides specialized insight into topics like CAD management, AutoCAD add-ons, and management advice.
 AUGIWorld is reserved for AUGI subscribers only.

 This international, research-oriented journal focuses on information technologies in construction.
 They particularly focus on computer-aided design.
 Readers can order a year’s worth of print articles for $99.

 This magazine zeroes in on the intersection of construction and technology (for example, the latest issue features an entire app catalog that’s sorted by how relevant it is to certain professions).
-It is published every other month.
+It is published quarterly.